Build a ReAct Agent with NVIDIA NIM

 What you'll learn

-- 2Define ToolsAn LLM by itself can only generate text.
-Tools give it the ability to *do things* — search databases, call APIs, run calculations, or interact with external systems.
+- 2Define Research ToolsAn LLM by itself can only generate text.
+Tools give it the ability to *do things* — search databases, call APIs, run calculations, look up real data.
+For our research librarian, tools are what let the model stop guessing and start looking things up.

-- 4Build a ReAct AgentReAct (Reasoning + Acting) is the most common agent architecture.
+- 4Build a ReAct AgentReAct (Reasoning + Acting) is the foundational agent architecture.
 It works in a loop:

-- 6NeMo Agent Toolkit: YAML WorkflowEverything we've built so far uses Python code.
+- 6NeMo Agent Toolkit: YAML WorkflowEverything you've built so far is Python code.
 NeMo Agent Toolkit (NAT) takes a different approach — you define agents in YAML configuration files and run them with the nat CLI.

 - 7Test and Evaluate Your AgentBuilding an agent is step one.
-Knowing if it works reliably is step two — and it's 13% of the NCP-AAI exam.
+Knowing when it fails is step two — and it's the line between a demo and a production system.

 Prerequisites